 Customer Retention: In the purview of Customer Lifecycle Management

 Customer lifecycle is a term used to describe the progression of steps a customer goes through when considering, purchasing, using, and maintaining loyalty to a product or service.
-For simplicity, I have considered the CLC to be of 4 stages.
+For simplicity, I have considered the 4 phase of customer life cycle.
 I will be focusing on Customer Lifecycle in another post here itself.

-The 4 stages of a typical customer lifecycle are:
+The 4 phases of a typical customer life cycle are:

 Yes, you can now stare into nothingness and repent for not focusing on retaining your customer till now.